proycon/pynlpl/docs/folia.rst

 FoLiA library
 *************

 This tutorial will introduce the FoLiA Python library, part of PyNLPl.
 The FoLiA library provides an Application Programming Interface for the reading, creation and manipulation of FoLiA XML documents.
+The library works under Python 2.6, 2.7, as well as Python 3.
+The samples in this documentation follow Python 2.x conventions.

 Prior to reading this document, it is highly recommended to first read the FoLiA documentation itself and familiarise yourself with the format and underlying paradigm.
-The FoLiA documentaiton can be found through http://ilk.uvt.nl/folia .
+The FoLiA documentation can be found through http://proycon.github.com/folia .

 Reading FoLiA